MicrosoftDocs/office-developer-client-docs/docs/infopath/form-templates/how-to-create-a-form-template-using-the-infopath-2003-object-model.md

 ---
-title: "How to Create a Form Template Using the InfoPath 2003 Object Model"
+title: "Create a Form Template Using the InfoPath 2003 Object Model"

 manager: soliver